- Respect and Safety at Carleton

-We all have the responsibility to act as positive role models and promote a safe, violence and harassment-free environment in which to learn and work.
-Participation in training is required by all Carleton workers, in compliance with OSHA regulation, and is available on Carleton Central.
-For more information on the training course and how to complete it, visit the Workplace Violence and Harassment Prevention Training page.
+We all have the social responsibility of being positive role models and promoting a safe, violence and harassment-free environment in which to learn and work.
+The first step is completing the Workplace Violence and Harassment Prevention Training.

 An Environment free of Reprisal

 It is strictly prohibited under the Occupational Health and Safety Act to engage in the reprisal of an employee who submits a complaint in good faith.
 Any person who engages in reprisal or threats of reprisal may be disciplined up to and including dismissal.

 Members of Carleton’s community are urged to seek support if they have been victim to violence or harassment, or when experiencing stress or other personal difficulties.
 The Employee and Family Assistance Program (EFAP) is a confidential counselling service offered without cost to Carleton’s employees and immediate family members.
 Carleton’s Health and Counselling services are available to students seeking support.

 As a witness, it is your responsibility to report any incident involving violence and/or harassment to the victim’s or transgressor’s manager/supervisor.
 The manager/supervisor is responsible for taking the complaint seriously and taking appropriate steps to ensure the safety of all those involved.
 More information on reporting can be found here.

 Violence and Harassment will not be tolerated at Carleton.
 We all play a role in building a respectful, safe workplace.